Maintaining positive client relationships is often a top priority for service businesses. After all, they are the reason you're in business!

-What happens when you’re already pulling 70 hour weeks and more work is still coming in?
+What happens when you’re already pulling 70 hour weeks and you're having trouble managing the work you already have?
 Or that troublesome client who you worked with last year and swore you’d never work with again comes back with another project?
 Occasionally you’ll need to decline a project, but how do you do this while keeping things friendly and not closing the door on future opportunities?

 Thanks for your inquiry in regards to your website redesign.
 This looks like a fantastic project and a great fit for our agency.